 - When the invoices are settled, you repay the lender such a loan amount.

-The cash advance you receive via the bill discounting facility does not involve any spending constraints.
+bill discounting facility does not involve any spending constraints.
 Thus, you can channel this fund for any purpose, like paying suppliers, undertaking a new venture, etc.

 2. Bill Purchase